19hours/sg-statutes/Acts/Asian Infrastructure Investment Bank Act.md

 (a) all sums payable to the Bank by way of subscription to its paid-in capital stock under paragraph 1 of Article 6;

-(b) all sums payable to the Bank by way of subscription to its callable capital stock as and when required by the Bank, under paragraph 3 of Article 6;
+(b) all sums payable to the Bank by way of subscription to its callable capital stock as and when required by the Bank under paragraph 3 of Article 6;

 (c) all sums payable to the Bank by way of increase of the shares of the Bank’s capital stock subscribed by the Government under paragraphs 3 and 4 of Article 5;